-Galium porrigens made this mound six feet across, forming important habitat for ground nesting birds.
-Ever since we got a cat, we have far more quail, not-so-simply because cats eat ground-squirrels that raid nests for eggs (story here).
+have far more quail, not-so-simply because cats eat ground-squirrels that raid nests for eggs (story here).
 If the cat goes after the birds dual entries allow for a path of escape.
 The plant stays put, has established relationships with local wildlife, and is not exclusive.

 We have only 4 such mounds with a few more starting to build.
 It takes several years.

 This is catchweed bedstraw, believed to be (Galium aparine).
 Although there is proof that there was a native G. aparine, this plant behaves like an invasive exotic and I have heard reports of individuals in remote locations that did not behave like this plant does.
+So, who is doing that DNA work?
+We are.

 This bedstraw (and/or its look-alikes) is a problem on multiple continents.
 It is very destructive to agricultural crops and machinery.
-It does compete with known exotics (there's a clue).

-There is one record of it in nearby Glenwood in 1931.
+It has no problem competing with known exotics (there's a clue).
+There is one record of it in Glenwood in 1931.
 Yet despite that it is so invasive and supposedly native, it never appeared here during our first ten years of forestry and grading.
 The next record is in 1950 at the County dump.
 Then, suddenly, 25 years later, it was everywhere.
 It first showed up next to where the garbage is picked up in about 2004 (another clue).
 I let it go because the experts said it was native.
 In only two years, it invaded grasslands and woodlands, burying natives and shading them to death.
 To my knowledge, nothing eats it.
 It is mildly toxic.

 I kill it.
 G. aparine "doesn't know how to get along," meaning that it is immensely destructive to a diverse native habitat.
 I believe there are 4 possibilities as to what it really is: (1 - and to me most likely) it is actually exotic G. spurium, a very similar plant from Eurasia, (2) it is a G. aparine hybrid with Galium spurium, (3) it could be native but was so well controlled by aboriginal burning that it never expressed itself as the obviously destructive weed it is now (unlikely), and (4 and least likely) it is a new mutant of G. aparine.
 One must allow this as unknown possibilities may also lie at cause.
-So, who is doing that DNA work?
-Yet a difference in DNA may not determine why or how a plant suddenly becomes destructive.
+A difference in DNA may not determine why and how a plant suddenly becomes destructive.
 We have two identical forms of an inarguably native clover, one of which is invasive, but it is not in its usual haunts (next section).
 I restrain the invasive flavor to retain other functional systems with which to play.